COVID-19 Impact Questions

 Please visit the Campus Life section of the website for more information.

 Yes, all of the Graduate School departments use the same application form.
-Some departments require supplemental data forms.
-Check the admissions section under the program of interest to see if any additional information forms are required.
+Some departments require additional information, a writing sample, etc. Check your program of interest for additional requirements.

 Note that not all graduate programs are in the Graduate School of Arts and Sciences.
 Law, Medical, Business, and Continuing Studies schools all offer graduate degrees but have separate application processes.